mlpack/mlpack/doc/user/methods/mean_shift.md

 ---

  * `ms = MeanShift<false>(radius=0, maxIterations=1000)`
-   - Create a `MeanShift` object that will not weight points when recalculating cluster centroids.
+   - Create a `MeanShift` object that will not weight points differently when recalculating cluster centroids.
+   - Centroid recalculation will use all points within a distance of `radius` from the current cluster centroid, uniformly weighted.

 ---